 - file notes or memoranda.

-As the QLS Ethics Committee has limited time to read and deliberate each matter, legal practitioners are encouraged to ensure that only documents that are strictly relevant to the dispute should be provided; excessive documentation may delay the Non-Binding Ethics Ruling process.
+As the Committee has limited time to read and deliberate each matter, legal practitioners are encouraged to ensure that only documents that are strictly relevant to the dispute should be provided; excessive documentation may delay the NBER process.
 As a “general rule” and without intending to be prescriptive, it is anticipated that the bundle of documents provided to the Committee would not exceed more than 10 to 15 documents.

 Timing for a Non-Binding Ethics Ruling

-Where a matter is referred to the QLS Ethics Committee for a Non-Binding Ethics Ruling, the QLS Ethics Committee will endeavour to provide a ruling within 20 to 25 business days of the initial referral to the Principal Ethics and Practice Counsel.
-The QLS Ethics Committee, however, reserves the right to extend the time for the delivery of a ruling, particularly in circumstances where further information or documentation is requested from the referring legal practitioners.
-Where the QLS Ethics Committee forms the view that it will not be able to deliver a Non-Binding Ethics Ruling within 20 to 25 business days, the Principal Ethics and Practice Counsel will inform the referring legal practitioners as soon as practicable.
-The QLS Ethics Committee has the discretion to deliver a Non-Binding Ethics Ruling in a shorter timeframe where the referring legal practitioners have demonstrated that there is a genuine need for urgency.
+Where a matter is referred to the Committee, the Committee will endeavour to provide a ruling within 20 to 25 business days of the initial referral to the Committee.
+The Committee, however, reserves the right to extend the time for the delivery of a NBER, particularly in circumstances where further information or documentation is requested from the referring legal practitioners.
+Where the Committee forms the view that it will not be able to deliver a NBER within 20 to 25 business days, the Centre will inform the referring legal practitioners as soon as practicable.
+The Committee has the discretion to deliver a NBER in a shorter timeframe where the referring legal practitioners have demonstrated that there is a genuine need for urgency.